linrongbin16/fzfx.nvim/REFERENCES.md

 All APIs listed in this doc are recommended for customizing or implementing your own search commands.

-They are supposed to be stable and tested (except those starting with underline `_`, which is exposed for unit tests).
+The APIs in `helper` and `lib` package are supposed to be stable and tested (except those starting with underline `_`, which are exposed for unit tests).

 ## Table of contents